Greater Peninsula Governor’s STEM Academy

 - A regional partnership facilitated by a Regional Education Center to establish regional and divisional programs focused initially on Electrical Engineering Technology and Mechanical Engineering Technology.

-- The Virginia Space Grant Consortium will design and facilitate enrichment programs to include Engineering Technology Exploratory Saturdays and Engineering Technology Summer Camp.
+- The Virginia Space Grant Consortium will design and facilitate the Engineering Technology Exploratory Saturdays enrichment program.

-- The Academy for Engineering Technology curriculum (eleventh and twelfth grades) will be aligned with Thomas Nelson Community College's and Old Dominion University's Engineering Technology degree programs.
+- The Academy will be aligned with Thomas Nelson Community College's and Old Dominion University's Engineering Technology degree programs.

-- The Academy for Engineering Technology will be based in the school divisions, and courses will be offered at divisional high schools, NHREC, TNCC, and/or through distance learning.
+- The Academy will be based in the school divisions, and courses will be offered at divisional high schools, NHREC, TNCC, and/or through distance learning.